roc-streaming/roc-toolkit/README.md

 Work in progress!
 -----------------

 There is no public release yet.
-See [Roadmap](https://roc-project.github.io/docs/development/roadmap.html) and [open issues](https://github.com/roc-project/roc/issues) for current and future plans.

 The upcoming 0.1 release will include the following features:

 - [x] Simple public API for sender and receiver
 - [x] Command line tools for sender and receiver